marobakr/freetoGam-API/README.md

 ## License

-This project is licensed under the (rapidapi.com).
+This project is licensed under the [https://www.freetogame.com/].

 ## Acknowledgments

-- Thanks to FreeToGame for providing the API.
+- Thanks to  [https://www.freetogame.com/] for providing the API.

 Feel free to explore, contribute, and have fun gaming!